operator-framework/operator-controller/docs/demos/coast-to-coast-q4-2023.md

 docker push quay.io/operator-framework/coastal-catalog:latest
 ```

 Once again, we should see the `Catalog` update its resolved reference.
-This time, we expect that the `Operator` resource is automatically upgraded to the new `v1.0.1` bundle we added.
+This time, we expect that the `ClusterExtension` resource is automatically upgraded to the new `v1.0.1` bundle we added.

 <details>
 <summary>Example Catalog</summary>